-By any measure, the 500th anniversary of Leonardo da Vinci’s death on May 2 was a huge milestone.
+By any measure, the 500th anniversary of Leonardo da Vinci’s death on May 2 of last year was a huge milestone.
 It is a sign of his lasting influence that even half a millennium after he passed away, the world is still celebrating his brilliance.

 Perhaps Leonardo’s works best known to the general public are his painting of Mona Lisa, hanging at the Louvre museum in Paris, “The Last Supper” mural at Milan’s Convent of Santa Maria Delle Grazie, as well as his drawing of “The Vitruvian Man.”